npty/blockchain-node-scripts/aleo/README.md

 RAM: 4 GB
 Storage: 128GB

-## Create Google Cloud Compute Instance
+## Create Google Cloud Compute Instance (Optional)

+> Skip this if you already have an instance.

 Run the command below